denten/denten.github.io/_posts/2018-07-25-time-and-topics.md

 topics not in the sample.
 The texts from the 1890s at the left-most edge contain past topics prominent in the 1880s, beyond the scope of our sample.
 The same is true for the last segment, which contains future topics again not included in the sample.
-Thus the drop off in similarity at the edges.
+Thus the decline in similarity at the edges.

 But wait, how did we get here?
-Like the authors of the [music styles paper]( http://rsos.royalsocietypublishing.org/content/2/5/150081) Ted cites, we took the distribution of topics in the *whole corpus* as a *measuring stick for change between periods.*[^2] The weirdness at edges is indicative of that decision.
+Like the authors of the [music styles paper]( http://rsos.royalsocietypublishing.org/content/2/5/150081) Ted cites, we took the distribution of topics in the *whole corpus* as a *measuring stick for change between periods*![^2] The weirdness at edges is indicative of that decision.
 First, our measuring stick changes depending on our sample.
 Second, our sample is itself not a stable culture.
 And finally, even our medium has not be stabilized for long-historical observation.